It’s important to consider all of your options to maximise your opportunities with today’s evolving import and export markets.

 There are also other funding options available which can support and work in conjunction with your business activities:

 This can ensure you have the finance needed to pay suppliers for when a purchase order has been confirmed.
 Trade finance works with the financier providing funding on the understanding that a buyer-seller agreement has been made.
-Typically a financial mechanism called a letter of credit helps to ensure payment will be made and orders of finished goods will be fulfilled.
+Typically a letter of credit helps to ensure payment will be made and orders of finished goods will be fulfilled.

 This releases your cash attached to invoices from your sales ledger more quickly so you can improve your cash flow and make potentially vital payment or reinvestment decisions.
 Invoice finance comes in two main forms, invoice factoring and invoice discounting, where the provision of credit control is the main difference.
 You can gauge how invoice finance could help you with our calculator above.